pmichaillat/pmichaillat.github.io/content/design/c.md

 Source Sans Pro is a sans-serif font.
 This is an important feature, as sans-serif fonts are more readable than fonts with serif in presentations.
 Another advantage of Source Sans Pro is that it is not part of typical slide templates (unlike Fira Sans for instance), so it feels new and fresh.
 And since Source Sans Pro was designed in the last decade, it also feels modern.

 Moreover, the Source Pro family includes a nice monospaced font: [Source Code Pro](https://mirrors.rit.edu/CTAN/fonts/sourcecodepro/doc/sourcecodepro.pdf).
 The template uses Source Code Pro as monospaced font—giving the monospaced text and regular text a similar look.
-The monospaced font is used in particular to typeset URLs.

 Another advantage of Source Sans Pro is that it comes with a broad range of weight.
 For instance, the template uses the semibold font weight in places.
 To activate the semibold font instead of the usual bold font, use `\sbseries` and `\textsb{}` instead of `\bfseries` and `\textbf{}`.